The Speech to text module explained (STT)

 Language: babelforce offers 70+ languages out of the box.
 Select the language you expect the input in.
 Please note that we cannot translate voice input out of the box.
 So, if you choose "English, United States" as the language for instance, our platform expects English input from the caller.

-There are some advanced or beta options which you can play around with but we suggest you leave the default if you are not very familiar with speech modelling:
+There are some advanced or beta options which you can play around with but we suggest you leave the default if you are not very familiar with speech modelling (see them under "See more options" tab):

 Template: babelforce optimized certain use cases in specific languages.
 However, only some templates have been optimized, so far.
 Please follow up on this article to see which Templates are already available for which language.